Maribsorensen/RainyDays/README.md

 ## Description

 The project was supposed to be a website for a fictional company selling products.
 The chosen company is called RainyDays and sells outdoor jackets.
-The website fetches information about these jackets from the schools API.
+The website fetches information about these jackets from the schools API, generates dynamic product cards and has a functional shopping basket as well.
+This project was originally only a html and css project.
+After learning JavaScript we got the option to update one of out projects with JavaScript and I choose to upgrade RainyDays.

 User Stories